-This post contains affiliate links, which means that if you make a purchase through my link, I receive a small commission at no additional cost to you.
-Read about our affiliate policy here.
+This post contains affiliate links.
+If you make a purchase through one of these links, I will receive a small commission at no extra cost to you.
+Read my affiliate policy here.

+BlurbIt happens at the start of every November: the Scorpio Races.
+Riders attempt to keep hold of their water horses long enough to make it to the finish line.
+Some riders live.
+Others die.
+At age nineteen, Sean Kendrick is the returning champion.
+He is a young man of few words, and if he has any fears, he keeps them buried deep, where no one else can see them.
 Puck Connolly is different.
 She never meant to ride in the Scorpio Races.
 But fate hasn’t given her much of a chance.
 So she enters the competition — the first girl ever to do so.
-She is in no way prepared for what is going to happen.
+She is in no way prepared for what is going to happen. – Goodreads

 My ThoughtsYESSSSSSS!!!!
 THIS is exactly the sort of Stiefvater book I have been craving for years.
 It has her typical beautiful, heartbreaking prose with themes that make me weak in the knees.
 It has solid, likable characters and actually scary villains.
 It has horses written by someone who clearly knows what she’s talking about.
 It has romance built on friendship and friendships built on not being romantic.
 And best of all, she finally, finally, finally gave me the climax deserving of all that rising action.
+Score: (5 / 5)

 And don’t forget to save this book to your reading list on Pinterest!